wsio001/MovieFinder/README.md

 ## Instruction
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 This application needs API key to run.
-Find out more here https://www.themoviedb.org/documentation/api
+Find out more here.
+You will need an account to get an api key https://www.themoviedb.org/documentation/api

-After getting an API key, download the app and then either change the value of the `API_KEY` variable in App.js to personal Api key or create a file name key.js in `/src` and put `export let key = "YOUR API KEY"`.
+After getting an API key, download the app and then create a file name key.js in `/src` and put `export let key = "YOUR API KEY"`.

 Simply run `npm install` then `npm start` in this directory will start the application.